nataliehman/academic-kickstart-hugo-portfolio/content/project/redesign-data-dashboard/index.md

 ## Overview

 This was a project I did whilst working at Smartology.
-The company has an internal admin system for managing client campaigns.
+The company has a data dashboard for managing client campaigns.

 We did the project in an agile environment with strict time constraints.
 Under these conditions, we could not fully utilise the applied UX methods to get all the data we require.